poornachandheryellolla/DataDrivenVehicleControlUsingCANprotocol/README.md

 * SW1: To increase the window glass level
 * SW2: To decrease the window glass level
-* SW3: To toggle vehicle direction Forward (or) Reverse
+* SW3: To toggle vehicle direction Forward (or) Reverse In reverse mode, it receives the object distance and displays on the LCD
 * All three switches works on Interrupts.
+#### 16x2 LCD displays Temperature and Vehicle Direction